How We Work With You

 The output isn’t a deck.
 It’s clarity—about what to stop, what to start, and what to learn next—without pretending certainty you don’t have.

-If everything is a priority, who is actually deciding what matters—and based on what?
+If everything is a priority, how are decisions about what matters actually getting made—and based on what?

 Where Work Actually Breaks Down